Cloudneeti/docs_cloudneeti/saas/onboard-azure-account.md

-# Onboard an Azure subscription
+# Onboard an Azure Account

 Follow these steps to onboard an Azure account to Cloudneeti.